Our Outpatient Treatment Supports Your Recovery

-Our outpatient programs for adults provide weekly, bi-weekly, or monthly individual and/or group sessions as part of your personalized treatment program for anorexia, bulimia, binge eating disorder, compulsive eating, other specified feeding and eating disorders (OSFED), and related mental health and body issues, including substance use disorders.
-Learn how outpatient therapy can help.
+Our outpatient program for adults provides regular group and/or individual sessions as part of your personalized treatment program for anorexia, bulimia, binge eating disorder, compulsive eating, other specified feeding and eating disorders (OSFED), and related mental health and body issues, including substance use disorders.
+Learn how our outpatient program can help.

 Personalized treatment plans

-Our personalized treatment approach is based in Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
-We personalize each treatment plan, using best practices to provide:
+Our personalized treatment approach is based in Cognitive Behavioral Therapy and Dialectical Behavioral Therapy for adults, and Family-Based Therapy for adolescents.
+We design a treatment plan to address your needs, using best practices in the field of eating disorders treatment.
+Your outpatient treatment plan may include:

 - Group therapy with other adults experiencing similar issues, thoughts, and feelings